nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 ## Think outside of the box

 Everyone has their own perception how the new feature is going to be used.
-Always think how users going to be using the feature instead.
+Always consider how users might be using the feature instead.
 Usually, users test our features in a very unconventional way, like by brute forcing or abusing edge conditions that we have.

 ## Data set

 The data set that will be processed by the merge request should be known and documented.
-The feature should clearly document what expected data set is for this feature to process, and what problems it might cause.
+The feature should clearly document what the expected data set is for this feature to process, and what problems it might cause.

 If you would think about the following example that puts